Enable the Request Access Button

 Use the URL of your API asset in Exchange as the Implementation URI in API Manager.

 After opening your API in API Manager, you can view the API Instance ID value as well as other useful information.

-In Exchange, the Request Access button appears in the three dot menu.
+In Exchange, the Request access button appears in the three dots menu.

 In API Manager, the API’s Status is marked as unregistered.
 To register the API, deploy the API to Anypoint Runtime Manager.
 Changing the API Status to registered is not required to make the API usable in Exchange.